-How to Make Your Own MRE Meals with Local Grocery Store Items - Getting Started
+How to Make Your Own MRE Meals With Local Grocery Store Items

 Make your own Meals Ready To Eat (MREs) for recreational outings or to have on hand for emergencies.
 It is certainly cheaper than buying them pre-made and also you can have some choice in what your MRE includes.